blueworld-gmbh/postbox/README.md

 The usage is very simple.
 We need a path to the Postman collection JSON file and a directory to write our splitted up files into.

-**ℹ️Info:** No worries, the order of the Postman collection items is retained!
+**ℹ️Info:** No worries, the order of the Postman collection items is retained throughout the split and merge process!

 ### Split up the Postman collection JSON